ngehlert/developapa/content/blog/made-my-day/index.md

 * Even saving everything on an USB drive so no data is on your PC is really easy
 * And for the developers out there you can also use private repository 😉

+## Themes
+Added in the first big update.
+Check [the update Blog post](/made-my-day-2) for detailed information.
+There are a couple beautiful themes available.
+If your favorite theme is not available, leave a comment and I try to add it in a future update.

 ## GDPR
 There are no external resources that get loaded.
 No HTTP requests are made.
 No user registration. **Everything runs